amat-mi/amat-osmtools-docker/README.md

 ## Windows

-Open up a terminal window and execute the following command:
+Open up a terminal window and execute the following script:

     setup.bat

+# Configuration

+Copy provided sample file:

+    env.txt.sample

+to a new file with a meaningful name, for example:

+    env-milano.txt

+and edit this new file, setting all needed parameters (see comments inside sample file).

 # Create database

 Open up a terminal window and execute the following command: